JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 # Package development

-The very nice thing about Julia is that it is simple to create a package and share it with other users.
-This section contains a step-by-step tutorial on how to build a new package from scratch.
-Moreover, the package that is described in this section will be used later in the course.
+The cool thing about Julia is the simplicity of creating packages and sharing them with others.
+This section contains a step-by-step tutorial on how to build a package from scratch.
+Moreover, we will use this package later in the course.

 ## Pkg templates

-The very first step is to generate a new empty package.
-A built-in function `generate` in the Pkg REPL allows easily generating a new package.
-The `generate` function can be used as follows from the Pkg REPL.
+We first generate an empty package `PackageName` by the built-in function `generate` in the Pkg REPL.

 ```julia
 (@v1.5) pkg> generate PackageName